hao247/RP_phase_classifier/README.md

 This is an app for finding the correponding Ruddlesden-Popper(RP) phase base on X-ray diffraction(XRD) data.

+### How to use

+1. Use pip to install all required modules.

+`pip install -r requirements`

+2. The web browser will automatically open the app by running in Terminal/Command line

+`python app.py`

+3. Upload the data file.
+Details of the data including spectrum and highest peaks should show up on the right panel.

+4. The predictions from the random forest classifier and the neural network classifier will be displayed on the bottom of right panel.

 ### Background

 **RP phases** or **layered perovskites** are a class inorganic materials that share very similar crystal structures.
-The general fomula of RP-phase can be written as A<sub>n+1</sub>M<sub>n</sub>O<sub>3n+1</sub>, where A is usually an alkali earth cation, B is a transition metal cation, O is oxygen anion, and n is the number of layers in the unit cell of crystal structure.
+The general fomula of RP-phase can be written as A<sub>n+1</sub>M<sub>n</sub>O<sub>3n+1</sub>, where A is usually an alkali earth cation, B is a transition metal cation, O is oxygen anion, and n is an integer corresponding to the number of layers in the unit cell of crystal structure.
 This class of materials, due to quasi two-dimensional crystal structure with stacking perovskite layers and correlated d-electrons, display many different types of extoic physical properties, from insulators to superconductors and from non-magnetic materials to magnets.
 A brief introduction of RP phases can be found from **[here](https://en.wikipedia.org/wiki/Ruddlesden-Popper_phase)**.

 RP-phases are frequently synthesized and heavily studied in my lab.
 Once a new compound is synthesized, one needs to identify the correct phase, i.e. the number of layers **n**, before digging into their physical properties.
 This is usually performed by measuring the XRD from polycrystalline samples.
 Once the measurement is done, a lengthy and tricky analysis needs to be performed to identify which phase it belongs to, which requires not only a pricy crystal database for reference but also significant amount of knowledge and experience from the researcher.
 Not to say that the spectrum becomes pretty complicated if the compound is doped or consists lattice deficiencies.